 With light configuration, GraphQL schemas are automatically generated and updated with each change to relevant data models and business logic.

 What sets Brightspot apart from other CMS platforms that utilize GraphQL?
-It’s the fact that we are built on an extensible architecture that offers ultimate flexibility to choose headless, decoupled, hybrid or headless CMS as your approach.
+It’s the fact that Brightspot removes developer roadblocks, being built on an extensible architecture that offers ultimate flexibility to choose headless, decoupled, hybrid or headless CMS as your approach.

 How GraphQL works: Brightspot’s GraphQL CMA

-In the code snippet below, we have built out an Author content type.
+In the code snippet below, an Author content type has been built out.
 This content type has a few string fields, like First Name, Last Name and Biography.

-In the snippet below, we also have an Address field which is modeled like a normal U.S. address (Address Line 1, Address Line 2, City, State, Zip Code).
+In the snippet below, there is an Address field which is modeled like a normal U.S. address (Address Line 1, Address Line 2, City, State, Zip Code).

-In the snippet below, we also have a third type that represents any published works the author might have, and it is comprised of the Title and URL of the work.
-Lastly, we have an indexed field of Author that allows work to point to the author that penned it.
+In the snippet below, there is a third type that represents any published works the author might have, and it is comprised of the Title and URL of the work.
+Lastly, Brightspot has an indexed field of Author that allows work to point to the author that penned it.

 Now let’s see these models in action.
-If we jump into Brightspot, we will see the Author content type is automatically generated and modeled exactly how we set it up in the code (see the image below).
+Jumping into Brightspot, you will see that the Author content type is automatically generated and modeled exactly how it is set it up in the code (see the image below).

-If we were to make any changes to the modeling code, the UI will automatically update, and any necessary database changes will also be handled automatically—one less thing a developer has to worry about.
+If you were to make any changes to the modeling code, the UI will automatically update, and any necessary database changes will also be handled automatically—one less roadblock a developer has to worry about.

 Now let’s take a look at the Work content type.
-As you can see in the image below, the UI represents the class we built out in code.
+As you can see in the image below, the UI represents the class that was built out in code.

 Now, let’s go into the API section of the CMS and configure the CMA.
-In the image below, you can see that we have very simply created a new CMA, named it Author Management (which automatically generates a path that we can change if desired), and designated Author and Work read types.
+In the image below, you can see that a new CMA has very simply been created, which is named Author Management (which automatically generates a path that you can change if desired), and designated Author and Work read types.

-Now that we have configured the CMA, let’s take a look at the GraphQL section of Brightspot.
+Now that the CMA is configured, let’s take a look at the GraphQL section of Brightspot.
 In the image below, you will see the CMA we just configured.

 The two APIs—Author and Work—have been automatically generated.
 Let’s dive into the Author API and take a look at the typical structure of CMA queries in Brightspot.

-As you can see, Author and Work are structured the same because we want to give the user the ability to specify an ID to fetch a specific record.
-If they don’t want to specify an ID, we have Limit and Offset, which can be used for paginating through results.
-We also have Predicate and Sorts for more granular control over the results that we retrieve.
+As you can see, Author and Work are structured the same because so that you have the ability to specify an ID to fetch a specific record.
+If you don’t want to specify an ID, Brightspot has Limit and Offset, which can be used for paginating through results.
+Brightspot also has Predicate and Sorts for more granular control over the results that are retrieved.

-In the Items field—which has items that represent instances of an author in this content or instances of whatever content we are querying for—we are going to select the following fields:
+In the Items field—which has items that represent instances of an author in this content or instances of whatever content you are querying for—the following fields are going to be selected: